mdiener21/python-geospatial-analysis-cookbook/README.md

 **Please post any comments and questions directly as an issue/ticket here in the GitHub** Repo.

-If you are interested in more about indoor routing see Chapter 10 and 11.
+If you are interested in more about indoor routing see [Chapter 10](./ch10) and [Chapter 11](./ch11).
 Also please visit the Github repo INDRZ https://www.github.com/indrz  to see the official indoor routing and mapping code.
 The project homepage is [indrz](http://www.indrz.com)

 Code for the book [*Python Geospatial Analysis Cookbook*](https://github.com/mdiener21/python-geospatial-analysis-cookbook/archive/master.zip).